In Defence of Degrowth — A Comment by Simon Mair

 World development within Planetary Boundaries | Lecture with Johan Rockström

 The advent of the Anthropocene, the scientific recognition of the remarkably stable state of the Earth system during the Holocene Inter-glacial, the rising evidence of global risks of crossing Earth tipping points and the signs of a gradual decline in Earth resilience, constitute overwhelming evidence for the need of a deep mind-shift.
-In his lecture, Johan Rockström will present his science of sustainability.
+In his lecture, Johan Rockström presents his science of sustainability.

 A fair days wage for a fair days work? | Blog by Simon Mair